hujhax/austin-improv-wiki/In Our Prime.md

 The troupe was briefly named *It'll Come to Us* until the name *In Our Prime* was decided on due to the older-than-average age of the cast and the primeness of their number (three).
 The trio performed a debut show at the Hideout.

-Ryan was a teaching assistant for Hideout Theatre owner [[Jessica Arjet]] at the time.
+Ryan was a teaching assistant for Hideout Theatre co-owner [[Jessica Arjet]] at the time.
 When he told her about the troupe she asked if she could play with them.
 Five minutes after a very successful second show with Jessica guesting, the troupe asked her to join permanently.

 The troupe has played in the Oklahoma Improv Festival, the Improvaganza Hawaii Improv Festival, [[WaffleFest]], and [[The Out of Bounds Comedy Festival]].
 They have a regular monthly slot in [[The Free Fringe]] at [[The Hideout Theatre]] and have also performed a month-long [[Threefer]] run there.
 The troupe's Free Fringe shows tend to be more humorous and less grounded.